 The time came when the suffering of others was not enough for them; they needed the spectacle of it too” –Acide Sulfurique (Sulphuric Acid) – Amélie Nothomb

 One day, out of nowhere, the lovely Pannonique is pulled of the streets at random and lands a role as a participant on a new reality television show called “Concentration.”
 In this camp, participants are prisoners subjected to torture, dehumanization and even… death at random, all in the name of entertainment.
 Pannonique is stripped of her identity, including her name, and she is reborn as CKZ 114.
-One of the guards of “Concentration,” Zdena, is desperate to uncover CKZ 114’s name, and discover the thoughts behind her expressionless demeanour.
+One of the guards of “Concentration,” Zdena, is desperate to uncover CKZ 114’s real name, and discover the thoughts behind her expressionless demeanour.
 Meanwhile, spectators are disgusted by this new television show.
 But… they can’t stop watching.

 About the Book